filippovisconti/docs/_posts/dphpc/2024-01-18-4b-Cache-Coherence.md

 Hybrid forms are possible!

 ## MESI Cache Coherence aka.
-“Illinois protocol”
+"Illinois protocol"

 MESI is a cache coherence protocol used in multiprocessor systems to maintain consistency among caches.
 The name MESI is an acronym that stands for the four possible states that a cache line can be
 in: